-In march 2015, new museums dedicated to the “Hamburg Bach” and his contemporary Johann Adolf Hasse opened for the public.
-For the first time, Carl Philipp Emanuel Bach will thus, in the year of the tricentenary of his birth, receive recognition befitting his rank, close to the places where he lived and worked and not far from his last resting place in the crypt of St. Michael’s Church.
-Museums for Fanny and Felix Mendelssohn and for Gustav Mahler will then be added in a second construction phase.
+In March 2015, new museums dedicated to the “Hamburg Bach” and his contemporary Johann Adolf Hasse opened for the public.
+For the first time, Carl Philipp Emanuel Bach, in the year of the tricentenary of his birth, has received recognition befitting his rank, close to the places where he lived and worked and not far from his last resting place in the crypt of St. Michael’s Church.
+Museums for Fanny and Felix Mendelssohn and for Gustav Mahler have been opened in May 2018.

-The musical tradition of the Hanseatic city from the Baroque to modern times will be presented in a way which makes it come vividly to life!
+The musical tradition of the Hanseatic city from the Baroque to modern times will be presented in a way which makes it come to life vividly!

 Hamburg was once described by the composer Georg Philipp Telemann as a place “where music seems, as it were, to have its homeland”.
-The many-facetted Baroque composer was municipal Director of Music here for 46 years.
+In Hamburg, the many-facetted Baroque composer was municipal Director of Music for 46 years.